-- 1. An e-mail message is sent to the appropriate Dean to request the student to drive UAFS motor pool vehicle. - 2.
-The Dean will forward message to Plant Operations with his/her approval.
-Please send the e-mail to:
+1. An e-mail message is sent to the appropriate Dean to request the student to drive UAFS motor pool vehicle.

-Rose Perkins (Rose.Perkins@uafs.edu) or Jenny Pearson (Jenny.Pearson@uafs.edu)
+2. The Dean will forward message to Plant Operations with his/her approval.
+Please send the e-mail to: Rose Perkins (Rose.Perkins@uafs.edu)

-- 3. The student will bring both student identification and driver's license to Plant Operations and complete a Motor Vehicle Release form. - 4.
-Plant Operations will process the release form to obtain the student's Motor Vehicle Record.
-The student should have a valid driver's license with no serious convictions and/or restrictions. - 5.
-After the MVR is obtained and reviewed, Plant Operations personnel will forward information on the approval to the original requestor.
+3. The student will bring both student identification and driver's license to Plant Operations and complete a Motor Vehicle Release form.

+4. Plant Operations will process the release form to obtain the student's Motor Vehicle Record.
+The student should have a valid driver's license with no serious convictions and/or restrictions.

+5. After the MVR is obtained and reviewed, Plant Operations personnel will forward information on the approval to the original requestor.